oscillo-finance/Docs/docs/source/quickstart/orders.rst

     :align: center
     :figwidth: 100%

 a.
-Your position in the market
+Your position

 b.
 There are three statuses for an order; Active, Filled, and Canceled.
-    - Active: searching the orders with your condition
+    - Active: searching for orders that go along with your trigger condition
-    - Filled: complete the trading
+    - Filled: order fulfilled
-    - Canceled: the order is canceled.
+    - Canceled: the order is canceled
 c.
-'Filled' shows the amount that trading is completed.
+'Filled' shows the amount that order is fulfilled.
 'Amount' minus 'Filled' is the remaining order.
 d.
 You can see your trade history with this button.